 4 Gasket Materials for Mid-Range Temperature Sealing

 Die-cut gaskets can play a critical role in the overall performance and safety of a part or product.
 They can endure harsh environments and provide long-lasting, tight seals against air, moisture, chemicals, and other elements.
 They help insulate against heat and sound and reduce noise, vibration, and harshness (NVH).

-1. NOMEXⓇ Aramid Fiber
+1. NOMEX Aramid Fiber

 With a thermal rating of 220°C, the material has long been used in electrical insulation applications.
 Nomex® has a long history as an electrical insulation material of choice for traction motors, automotive motors, and automotive generators due to its proven performance and reliability.

 2. Needled Glass Mats

 A type of inorganic non-woven fiberglass mat, needle mats have excellent heat insulation and noise mitigation characteristics.
 Needled glass mat ranges in thickness from .25” up to 1.5”.
-It is more commonly used as an insulation but is easily die-cut on our wide web presses and is suitable for gasketing in some applications.
+It is more commonly used as insulation but is easily die-cut on our wide web presses and is suitable for gasketing in some applications.

-Need an adhesive to aid with assembly, or a foil face to reflect radiant heat?
+Need an adhesive to aid with assembly or a foil face to reflect radiant heat?
 Using our extensive laminating capabilities, JBC can laminate your needled glass mats to foils, pressure-sensitive adhesives, and more.

-Fiberglass is more cost-effective for die-cut gaskets than ceramic and it performs well at mid-range temperatures.
+Fiberglass is more cost-effective for die-cut gaskets than ceramic, and it performs well at mid-range temperatures.
 One of the more popular fiberglass papers is Lydall Manniglas®.
 ManniGlas® is a non-respirable, glass fiber nonwoven material that is ideal for temperature insulation up to 1000º F (1200°F intermittent).
 It is available in thicknesses from .015” - .25”.

-ManniGlas papers are available in multiple grades suitable to a variety of thermal, mechanical, handling and cost requirements.
+ManniGlas papers are available in multiple grades suitable for various thermal, mechanical, handling and cost requirements.
 It is fabrication-friendly and tough enough for unique die-cut designs.
-At JBC, per customer request, prior to die-cutting, we often laminate ManniGlas to light gauge aluminum foil and/or add a peel-and-stick adhesive backing for easier installation.
+At JBC, per customer request, before die-cutting, we often laminate ManniGlas to light gauge aluminum foil and/or add a peel-and-stick adhesive backing for easier installation.

 When gasket applications require moisture resistance and sealing at temperatures up to 500º F, silicone is a viable material choice.
-Available in solid or sponge, silicone demonstrates strong electrical insulating properties and withstands UV, ozone, and oxidation.
+In solid or sponge, silicone demonstrates strong electrical insulating properties and withstands UV, ozone, and oxidation.
 It is also weather-resistant, flexible, and shrink-proof.
 It is suitable for applications with a temperature range of -67°F to +500°F.

 Avoid Overspecification: Work with the Right Converter & Turn to JBC Technologies for Custom Die-Cut Gaskets

 Many engineers commonly over-specify materials.
-For example, just because a combustor or heater runs at 500°F, that doesn’t always automatically mean you need to specify a gasket material rated for continuous use at 500°F. In some cases, the overall design facilitates natural heat dissipation.
+For example, just because a combustor or heater runs at 500°F, that doesn’t always automatically mean you need to specify a gasket material rated for continuous use at 500°F. In some cases, the overall design facilitates the natural heat dissipation.

-This is why it is so important to work with an experienced materials converter and die cutter like JBC Technologies.
+This is why working with an experienced materials converter and die cutter like JBC Technologies is essential.
 For more than 30 years, JBC has provided expert design and material recommendations to ensure our customers make the best material choice for each unique die-cut application.